 distributions differentiate between Python 2 and 3 anymore.

-If your distribution doesn’t provide an easy recent version, consider using pyenv.
+If your distribution doesn’t provide a sufficiently recent version, consider using pyenv.

 When you install, make sure to check the option for “add python to your PATH” and if you customize the installation, make sure it installs pip as well